frodes13/freefly-object-tracker/README.md

  ## Other Creative Ideas

  Initially, as I just adopted a cat, I wanted to build an autonomous cat toy robot that used a laser pointer to play with the cat.
-The idea was that by implementing visual maching learning (using  `VNCoreMLRequest` and a custom model based in Darknet YOLO), I could assess whether a cat has entered the frame.
+The idea was that by implementing visual machine learning (using  `VNCoreMLRequest` and a custom model based in Darknet YOLO), I could assess whether a cat has entered the frame.
 If it has, I would attempt to track the cat, turn on the laser pointer, and apply a creative algorithm that pushes the laser wherever the cat is not.
 After initial evaluation, implementing a custom Core ML model would increase project developement time over eight hours, so I tabled the idea.

  My girlfriend is a dancer, so I placed the Movi in her dance studio and drew a rectangle around her entire body.
 She then proceeded to execute a complicated dance routine making use of the entire space.
 The Movi tracked her extremely well! **I will video this and send to you.** There are a lot of very interesting use cases here.
-She definately would use this feature to record herself.
+She definitely would use this feature to record herself.

  ## Closing Notes